🇳🇱

 Kroket / Bitterballen · KROH-ket / BIT-ter-BAL-en

-Found in: snackbars · FEBO automat dispensers · pub borrel menus · supermarket deli counters · airport and station catering
+Snackbars · FEBO automat walls · Bar borrel menus · Supermarket deli counters · Station catering

 Very Common

-Drop is the Netherlands' most popular confectionery category, consumed in volumes that significantly exceed the European average.
-The vast majority of commercial drop — including soft, hard, and salmiak varieties — contains animal-derived gelatin as a setting agent.
-The ingredient is not always obvious to non-Dutch readers: scan for "gelatine" or "gelatinepoeder" in the ingredients list.
-Vegan drop alternatives do exist (look for the green Vegan label at Albert Heijn) but require active seeking rather than being the default.
+Drop is the Netherlands' most popular confectionery category, and the vast majority of commercial drop contains animal-derived gelatine as a setting agent.
+This applies to soft, hard, and salmiak varieties alike.
+The ingredient is not always obvious to non-Dutch readers: scan for "gelatine" or "gelatinepoeder" in the full ingredients list.
+Gelatine is not an EU allergen, so it will not appear in the bold allergen section, only in the standard list.
+Vegan drop alternatives do exist at Albert Heijn under the green Vegan badge, but require active seeking rather than being the default.

-Found in: supermarket confectionery aisles · market stalls · petrol station pick-and-mix · souvenir shops · cinema snacks
+Supermarket confectionery aisles · Market stalls · Petrol station pick-and-mix · Souvenir shops · Cinema snacks

 Common